Skip to content

 Our Personal Bali Experience with Kids

 Bali is a place very close to our hearts.
-We visited many times before we had kids and have now been three times as a family, the first visit when our youngest was still a baby.
+We visited many times before we had kids and have now been there three times as a family, including our first trip with a baby.
+Over the years, we explored different parts of Bali with young children and discovered how easy it can be to travel here as a family.
 Even with the traffic that sometimes makes you wonder if the whole island decided to drive at once, Bali never fails to impress.

 No matter the age, there is always something to enjoy, whether exploring the rice fields in Ubud, spotting dolphins in Lovina, splashing at Waterbom Bali, or snorkeling with mantas in Lembongan.
-Each visit offers new experiences and memories for the whole family.
+Each visit brought new experiences and memories for our whole family.

 💡 Planning a Bali trip with kids?
 We’ve created free printables to make your family adventure easier and fun: